piyushmali/Twitter-Smart-Contracts/README.md

 ### Compilation

-Compile the contracts using Truffle or Hardhat:
+Compile the contracts with your preferred tool:

 ```bash
 truffle compile